Radiometric Phosphorylation Assays

 Standard low-throughput biochemical kinase assays

 View more information on standard biochemical kinase assays using 32P- and 33P-gamma-ATP.
-Radioactive in vitro kinase assays using purified substrates and kinase utilize 32P-labeled ATP, 33P-labeled ATP, or 35S-thio-labeled ATP to transfer a radioactive phosphate group from ATP to a substrate.
+Radioactive in vitro kinase assays using purified substrates and kinase utilize 32P-labeled ATP or 35S-thio-labeled ATP to transfer a radioactive phosphate group from ATP to a substrate.
 Virtually any type of substrate can be used in these assays (protein, peptide, lipid, etc.), as long as a suitable method for separation of radiolabeled ATP and substrate is available.
 Standard low-throughput formats for radioactive in vitro kinase assays typically use gel electrophoresis, chromatography or filtration techniques to separate radiolabeled ATP from radiolabeled substrate.
 The amount of phosphorylated substrate is then quantified using standard autoradiography, phosphorimaging, or liquid scintillation counting techniques as appropriate.

 Cell labeling assay

-View more information on cell labeling assays using 32Pi and 33Pi phosphate salts/orthophosphate.
+View more information on cell labeling assays using 32Pi phosphate salts/orthophosphate.
 Cell-based radioactive phosphorylation assays/metabolic assays rely on the use of phosphate-free culture media supplemented with a radiolabeled source of phosphate to "feed" the cells 32P or 33P.
 Identification of phosphorylation of a specific target substrate is typically carried out by immunoprecipitating the target-of-interest, then running on an SDS-PAGE gel and exposing to film (autoradiography) or phosphorimaging (though other methods of substrate extraction and detection are also possible).

 SPA kinase assays

 View more information on what materials you need, what optimizations you may need to perform, and references for SPA kinase assays.
 In the SPA format, kinase substrate is captured onto a SPA bead.
-If the substrate has been phosphorylated by kinase, the beta energy from the 32P or 33P will be in close enough proximity to the scintillant within the SPA bead, generating signal.
+If the substrate has been phosphorylated by kinase, the beta energy from the 32P will be in close enough proximity to the scintillant within the SPA bead, generating signal.
 This assay format is amenable to high-throughput screening and other medium- and high-throughput assays.

 SPA kinase assay